m-kasahr/ubongo-utils/doc/ubongo-utils.md

 The most famous 'Filling squares' puzzle is 'Pentomino'.
 The generic solver can solve 'Pentomino' puzzles, of course.

-The common form of the 'ubongo-solve-dir' commands is the same as other 'Solver':
+The common form of the 'ubongo-solve-dir' command is the same as other 'Solver':

     ubongo-solve-dir [option...]
 BOARD-FILE PIECE...